-The PASSE and the member's its-assigned Care Coordinator are responsible for the development, implementation, and monitoring of the PCSP.
-The Care Coordinator ymust maintain regular contact with the member, making at least one contact with the member or their legal representative each month.
+The PASSE and its assigned Care Coordinator are responsible for the implementation and monitoring of the PCSP.
+They must maintain regular contact with the member, making at least one contact with the member or their legal representative each month.
 During the contact, the care coordinator must discuss issues related to both CES Waiver and non-waiver services and whether or not the member feels that their needs are being met, if they remain satisfied with their provider and express an understanding that they may change providers, and any issues related to the health and safety of the member.
 If they identify problems, the care coordinator must take action to remediate the issue.
 The care coordinator is required to maintain documentation of their conversation with the member as evidence that they are fulfilling their obligation to monitor the PCSP.

-The PCSP must be reviewed by the care coordinator with the member and representatives and the PCSP development team at least annually.
+The PCSP must be reviewed by the care coordinator and the PCSP development team at least annually.
 The Team must review the member's objectives and determine if they are accomplished, to be continued, or should be modified or discontinued.
 The team must use the member's input, data collection and provider case notes to make decisions as they review the PCSP.